IRNAS/irnas-notecard-driver/README.md

 [`driver/notecard/Kconfig`](./driver/notecard/Kconfig) file for other available Kconfig options.

 ### MCUBoot

 When using MCUBoot in the project you probably do not want to compile Notecard driver in the bootloader image.

-To acomplish this create `child_image` folder in your application folder.
+To accomplish this create `child_image` folder in your application folder.
 Inside it create file `mcuboot.conf` with below content:

 ```
 # This Kconfig fragment is merged when building mcuboot image.